A selection of key work, sorted chronologically and (generally) searchable by topic.

 An up-close and personal look at the Christian movement to turn gay people straight.
 Meet “ex-gay” man John Westcott.

-This two-part series intimately chronicles a year in the life of an immigrant Baptist church in Siler City, North Carolina.
+This two-part series intimately chronicles a year in the life of an immigrant Baptist church in Siler City, N.C.

 Wrestling With Words (Psychology Today, November 1998)